- PROFESSOR Medicine, Cardiology

 Mount Sinai Hospital

-Dr. Annapoorna Kini performs over 1,000 minimally invasive coronary interventions annually (the highest number by a female interventionalist in the United States) with extremely low complication rate, less than 0.5 percent.
+Dr. Annapoorna S. Kini performs over 1,000 minimally invasive coronary interventions annually (the highest number by a female interventionalist in the United States) with extremely low complication rate, less than 0.5 percent.
 She is well known for performing the complex coronary interventions in advanced heart disease patients with utmost safety and excellent long-term results.
-Many of these high-risk patients require the support of heart assist (Tandem Heart) device and she has become the national expert for the use of this lifesaving technology.
 Dr. Kini also specializes in the non-coronary interventions of mitral and aortic balloon valvuloplasty, and alcohol septal ablation for obstructive hypertrophic cardiomyopathy.

-Along with Dr. Sharma, Dr. Kini played a key role in starting the Live Symposium of Complex Coronary Cases in 1998, which has had overwhelming success every year by performing live complex coronary cases.
-She is the co-director of the Live Symposium since it's inception and has served as the organizer, planner, and performer of the live cases.
+Along with Dr. Samin K. Sharma, Dr. Kini played a key role in starting the Live Symposium of Complex Coronary Cases in 1998, which has had overwhelming success every year by performing live complex coronary cases.
+She is the co-director of the live monthly and bi-monthly webcast series titled, Complex Coronary Cases and Structural Heart Live Cases.
+These live cases are broadcast to over 131 countries and receive over 7,000 page views.

-Dr. Kini is widely published on various topics of Interventional Cardiology, including peri-procedural enzyme elevations, rotational atheretomy, Tandem heart and other newer devices, contrast nephropathy, valvuloplasties.
+Dr. Kini is widely published on various topics of Interventional Cardiology, including peri-procedural enzyme elevations, rotational atheretomy, other newer devices, contrast nephropathy, and valvuloplasties.
 She has authored numerous book chapters in the field of acute coronary syndrome and coronary interventions.
-She serves as the site Principal Investigator for numerous multicenter trials including NIH sponsored COPES trial.
-She maintains a large interventional database more than 10,000 PCI patients, which helps in analysis and publications of short and long term outcomes after all kinds of coronary interventions.
+She serves as the site Principal Investigator for numerous multicenter trials including NIH sponsored trials.
+She maintains a large interventional database of more than 30,000 PCI patients, which helps in analysis and publications of short and long term outcomes after all kinds of coronary interventions.

 Dr. Kini received her medical degree from Kasurba Medical College, Mangalore, India.
 She was the best outgoing student having received three honors and gold medals.
-She then strengthened her clinical Cardiology in England and become the member of Royal College of Physicians of London.
-She came to Mount Sinai, New York in 1996 and underwent further training in Cardiology under Dr. Valentin Fuster and Interventional Cardiology under Dr. Samin Sharma.
+She then strengthened her clinical cardiology training in England and became the member of the Royal College of Physicians of London.

 Kini A, Kim M, Sharma S, Krishnan P, Ivan O, Moreno P. Comparison of Coronary Flow Reserve and Fractional Flow Reserve in Patients With Versus Without Diabetes Mellitus and Having Elective Percutaneous Coronary Intervention and Abciximab Therapy (From the PREDICT Trial).
 Am J Cardiol 2008;.